fudge-fantastic/Portfolio_V0.1_CLOSED/Readme.md

 ### Django txt
 1. Create a base.html file and write the code for the header (NavBar) and footer.
 2. Make sure you have installed the django txt

+### Note
+You can clone this repository and use it.
+But ensure you have all the files in the right place.